AffoAmadou/maya/README.md

 # :japanese_castle: React-Three-Next starter

-A minimalist starter for NextJS, @react-three/fiber and Threejs.
+A powerful starter for NextJS, @react-three/fiber and Threejs with advanced features and real-time capabilities.

 ![](https://user-images.githubusercontent.com/2223602/192515435-a3d2c1bb-b79a-428e-92e5-f44c97a54bf7.jpg)

 - TTL ~ 100ms
 - First load JS ~ 79kb
 - Lighthouse score of 100 (Performance, Accessibility, Best Practices, SEO)
+- Real-time WebSocket communication
+- State management with XState and Zustand
+- Advanced animation support with GSAP

 This starter allows you to navigate seamlessly between pages with dynamic dom and/or canvas content without reloading or creating a new canvas every time.
 3D components are usable anywhere in the dom.
 The events, dom, viewport, everything is synchronized!